A well-crafted buyer persona can provide tremendous structure and opportunity for your company.

 You need to give your posts TIME.

 If you are relatively new to the LinkedIn world in terms of consistently staying active, your page will need time to grow so it can reach an audience.
 And in order for that to happen, you must be dedicated to posting A LOT.
-That means posting multiple times a day or at the very least three times a week.
+That means posting multiple times a day or at the very least a few times a week.

 When you consistently stay in the feeds of your followers, there’s more opportunity to comment, like and share your posts.
-This interaction gets you introduced to their connections and gives you another great way to grow your network.
+This interaction gets you introduced to their connections and gives you another way to grow your network.

 Be sure your posts are adding value by talking about your business as well as industry updates.